The Complete Guide to Jigsaw Puzzle Terminology

 It comes in the box.
 Some puzzles come with none, some come with a lot, and some are "the gift that keeps on giving."

-A border piece, which you believe to be missing, that has been placed in the border in the wrong position.
+An edge piece, perhaps one you believe to be missing, that has been placed in the assembled edge pieces in the wrong position.

 Correcting a Wrong Way, often resulting in a feeling of euphoria.